1. What is the legal framework governing unilateral conduct by companies with market power?

-The state regulatory authority primarily responsible for ensuring compliance with competition rules by the companies with market power is the Antimonopoly Committee of Ukraine (the AMC).
+The state regulatory authority primarily responsible for ensuring compliance with competition rules by the companies with market power is the Antimonopoly Committee of Ukraine (AMC).

 In particular, the AMC has exclusive powers to define the boundaries of the relevant markets, establish whether companies hold dominant (or monopolist) positions on the market, investigate potential infringements, negotiate remedies and monitor their implementation, as well as impose sanctions.

-The authority's investigation process starts with defining the relevant product and geographical aspects of the relevant market where a suspicious conduct has been detected.
+Definition of the relevant product and geographical aspects of the relevant market on which a suspicious conduct has been detected is at the outset of any authority's investigation process.
 In advance of any analysis of whether a particular conduct may be abusive, the AMC will ascertain whether the undertaking engaging in such conduct is dominant on the relevant market.

 A product market is defined as goods (or services) for which demand and supply exist within certain period and on a given territory.
 So, in order to define the relevant market the authority will analyse three dimensions: product, geographical, and time.

 Geographically, the relevant market is limited to the territory beyond which a customer would find purchase of relevant (substitutable) goods impractical or even impossible.
 In particular, the authority may take account of transportation costs and barriers, trading and warehousing capacities, availability of after-sales and warranty service, trademarks, location of specific customer groups, etc. for this purpose.
 The AMC would normally agree to consider a national or sub-national (regional) market.
-In exceptional cases its analysis may be based on a broader (eg, global) market.
-This depends on the extent to which Ukrainian markets are open to competition from international market players.
-Thus, if imported goods represent more than 40 per cent of the overall national market value (volume), there may be grounds to argue that the relevant geographical market is wider than national.
+In exceptional cases its analysis may be based on a broader, eg, global, market.

 Also, for a market to exist there must be stable, for a certain period in time, demand and supply for the relevant product(s).